 So, you want to make sure you get somebody that can fight for you because once you get that specter of being charged with some human trafficking case.

 Trafficking Victims Protection Act

-This is a federal act that addresses persons illegally trafficked in the United States for some action protected by law.
+This federal act addresses persons illegally trafficked in the United States for some action protected by law.
 This act authorizes the government to create specific units to combat human trafficking.